33 Little Chores You’ll Be Glad You Did a Year from Now

 Establish a nighttime routine

 “Mornings can quickly turn into a nightmare when everyone is rushing.
 You can reduce all this stress if you just do most of the preparation at night.
 Setting out clothes, making lunch, and making sure kids are all set can really save your mornings.
 You will even sleep better, knowing these things are taken care of.
 Take the time now to list what tasks you can do each night to make the morning rush easier, and then set up a routine to make them habit.” —Lauren Haynes, cleaning and home organizing expert at Star Domestic Cleaners London.
-Find out how often you should clean everything in your house.

 Get a mammogram